MustardChef/WSABuilds/README.md

 >
 >
 > ### DO NOT install this Windows Update
-> #### There is currently no solution to the issue other than disabling updates until the issue is fixed (hopefully).
+> #### There is currently no solution to the issue other than disabling updates and rolling back the update if you have installed it until the issue is fixed (hopefully).
 >